maxx1128/Webdev-Study-Notes/BackEnd/RubyOnRails.md

 ## Basic Terms

 * Router
+* Model
 * Controller
 * View
 * Helper
 * Public/Vendor
 * Asset Pipeline
+* Serializer - a tool that takes data in the rails app and translates it into other formats that can be shared across different languages and apps.
+For example, taking database info and serializing it for a Javascript front-end that needs it in a JSON API format.

 ## Common Commands

 * Generating controllers and models
 * Managing the database

+* `rails server` serves up the current version of the app locally
+* `rails db:migrate` brings any changes to the database over to the database itself
+* `rails db:seed` populates the local database with all info from the `seeds.rb` file
+* `rails db:reset` cleans out the current local database and then reseeds it with info from the `seeds.rb` file.

 ## Routers